seedofjoy/arq/docs/index.rst

 Cron Jobs
 .........

 Functions can be scheduled to be run periodically at specific times.
-See :func:`arq.cron.cron`.
+See :func:`darq.cron.cron`.

 .. literalinclude:: examples/cron.py